DIY Dog Pool – How to Build A Dog Pool

 - Attach the two ladders, glue into place.
 Apply waterproof skateboard tape to each rung of the ladder to help prevent slipping.

-How to Keep a Dog Pond or Pool Clean
+How to Keep a Dog Pool Clean

 If you are using an in ground kiddie pool for dogs, cleaning is easy.